 The coronavirus pandemic has added an additional public health concern for this group of airport denizens.

 For the most part, airport officials have tried to provide aid to these voluntary residents.
 At Los Angeles International Airport, for example, officials have deployed crisis intervention teams to work to connect the homeless to housing and other services.
 But it’s also clear that most airport officials would prefer a solution where airports no longer operated as homeless shelters.

-Top image: A photograph from 2004 shows Mehran Karimi Nasseri checking the monitors at Charles de Gaulle Airport, where he lived for nearly 18 years.
+Top image: A photograph from 2004 shows Mehran Karimi Nasseri checking the monitors at Charles de Gaulle Airport, where he lived for 18 years.
 (Photo by Stephane de Sakutin/AFP via Getty Images).

 This is an updated version of an article originally published on March 3, 2021.